• Skip to primary navigation

 4. Tips about strength training

 Use a stationary bike for at least 10 minutes.
-Afterwards you should do some light weights in the exercises you are going to train.
-E.g. take 1 set of 10 reps of squats with 40% of the weight you are going to use in the training set.
-Also take 2-3 reps with a workload close to the one you are going to train with.
-This is a kind of weight acclimatization for your neural system.
+Afterwards, it would help if you did some light weights in the training exercises.
+E.g. take 1 set of 10 reps of squats with 40% of the weight you will use in the training set.
+Also, take 2-3 reps with a workload close to the one you will train with.
+Consider it as a kind of weight acclimatization for your neural system.

 Strength train with other riders

-I think it is important to have a training buddy when you strength train.
+It is important to have a training buddy when you strength train.
 There is a motivating factor in training with other riders heading for the same goal.
-As with all kinds of training, it’s easier to reduce intensity when no ones are watching you.
+As with all kinds of exercise, it’s easier to reduce intensity when no one is watching you.

 Help each other with lifting style

 It is also safer to have a friend or two to help you if you get in trouble in a heavy lift.
-When you train with other riders, remember to comment on their techniques, hopefully this can prevent dangerous situations to happen.
+When you train with other riders, remember to comment on their techniques; hopefully, this can prevent dangerous situations.
 If you have a good training partner, you will get a lot more out of strength training in the long run.
-Remember to look at their tecniques, not how many kgs they are lifting.
+Remember to look at their techniques, not how many kgs they lift.

 Recovery periods between sets

 Another benefit of training with other riders is that there will be a natural break between sets.
-When you have a training partner, it becomes easier to get the recommended recovery periods of at least 2 minutes between sets.
+It becomes easier to get the recommended recovery periods of at least 2 minutes between sets when you have a training partner.

 Ride on the bike after strength training

-This is not a very well documented advice, but I use it and think it works alright.
-In theory this little trick should help the muscles to convert the stimuli from strength training to increased functional neural adaptations.
-I am not sure whether this happen or not, but I think that riders should train on their bike all week or at least on all training days.
+This is not very well documented advice, but I use it and think it works alright.
+In theory, this little trick should help the muscles convert the stimuli from strength training to increased functional neural adaptations.
+I am not sure whether this happens, but I think riders should train on their bike all week or at least on all training days.

 I agree with the theory of riding after lifting to “convert the stimuli from strength training to increased functional neural adaptations.”
 I used the same strategy when I played basketball- always shooting immediately after lifting to turn my muscles into what I called ‘basketball muscles.’